TayloredTechnology/yugen/docs/index.md

 # Yūgen (幽玄)

+>An awareness of the Universe that triggers emotional responses too deep and powerful for words.

-A foundation for building auto-documenting & testable cloud agnostic microservices in a serverless environment
+… foundation for building auto-documenting & testable cloud microservices / functions & nanoservices in a serverless environment

 ## Purpose